COLLEGE OF

 Center for Girls’ mission is to work within the Chiang Rai Province to empower women and children, reduce instances of gender-based violence (GBV), and educate the populace about human trafficking issues.
 CFG seeks to prevent the Commercial Sexual Exploitation of Children (CSEC) and all forms of abuse against children.
 [They] are committed to creating sustainable participatory projects that equip people in the surrounding communities with the necessary life skills to become independent leaders who strive towards human rights for all, regardless of gender, age, race, ethnicity, nationality, religion, or socioeconomic status.

-2024 Program: Cambodia
+2024 program: Cambodia

 Graduate students selected for the Mary T. Scholars Summer 2024 Program will be working primarily with the Khmer Vulnerability Aid Organization (KVAO) and Tiny Toones.
 Both local partners are Non-Governmental Organizations (NGO) located in Phnom Penh, Cambodia.
 The internship is for a period of 5-6 weeks.
 Students are expected to be engaged in all program activities and complete all readings and assignments.